woofpool/cardano-private-testnet-setup/3-USE_SCRIPTS.md

 to advance the protocol updates to Alonzo era and protocol V6.
 These are the current era and protocol at the time of this writing.

-## 4. Create the db-sync database
+## 4. Create the database for cardano-db-sync

 - Modify the postgres connection file [here](postgres-conn/pgpass-privatenet) as necessary.
-The defaults should probably work for you.
+    - View more info on [PostgreSQL docs on pgpass file](https://www.postgresql.org/docs/12/libpq-pgpass.html)
+    - The format of the pgpass file String is `host:port:database:user:password`
+    - the host `/var/run/postgresql` refers to a socket directory, but can also be a standard DNS hostname
+    - the database name is `privatenet`
+    - the user and password are set to `*`, since we are using a unix account role
 - Open terminal and set up environment variable with path to the postgres connection file above
   ```shell
   chmod 600 ~/src/cardano-dbsync-private-network/postgres-conn/pgpass-privatenet